 Read the Address to a Haggis and its Translation

 Burns could never have been accused of being perfect.
 He was both very handsome and very much a lady's man.
 His early life was a procession of affairs and he had at least three illegitimate offspring.
 He got in trouble with the Church of Scotland through his refusal to obey the moral code of the day.
-This led him to write poems about the hypocrisy of the situation like "Holy Willie's prayer".
-Eventually he married his "Bonie Jean" (Jean Armour) and settled down to raise a family.
+This led him to write poems about the hypocrisy of this situation like "Holy Willie's prayer".
+Eventually he married his "Bonie Jean" (Jean Armour) and finally settled down to raise a family.

 Robert Burns Working Life